 Here are some example prompts to help you get started with the Hume MCP Server.

 These examples assume that the assistant has the ability to read and write from a filesystem.
-This usually already the case for MCP clients like Cursor that are attached to an editor.
+This is usually already the case for MCP clients like Cursor that are attached to an editor.
 For standalone chat apps like Claude Desktop, you can give the assistant filesystem access through the Filesystem MCP Server.

 Ask the assistant to create a voice with specific characteristics: